What is a sales funnel? Key stages, examples, and how to build one

 Monitoring and analysis

-To maintain a high-performing funnel, you should monitor the journey of prospects from the top to the bottom.
+To maintain a high-performing funnel, you should monitor prospects’ journey from the top to the bottom.
 Analyse why something happens, not just how much it does.
 Why are prospects getting stuck in a particular stage?
 Why did a promising lead go cold?

-Looking at the conversion rates of each stage, the time spent in each stage, and the volume of leads at each stage can provide a health check on your funnel if you can, find out why leads went cold.
-This process helps to identify bottlenecks and identify opportunities that could accelerate the sales journey.
+Looking at the conversion rates of each stage, the time spent in each stage, and the volume of leads at each stage can provide a health check on your funnel.
+If you can, find out why leads went cold.
+This process helps to identify bottlenecks and opportunities that could accelerate the sales journey.

 Optimisation